loetcodes/multiple-image-comparison-slider/README.md

-# Multiple-image-comparison-slider
+# Multi-Image Comparison Slider

 Compare images with a multiple image slider.
 With this slider, you can compare multiple images all in one slider window.
-This is great slider that allows users to select multiple images for comparison by providing left and right image buttons.
+This is a slider that allows users to select and compare multiple images using side panel buttons.

 # Features include: